Supporting Parents in Neonatal Care

 The Music Therapy Charity funds essential and pioneering research which supports the growth and reputation of the profession

-The Music Therapy Charity (MTC) helps make music therapy training more accessible by offering bursaries to Masters students facing financial challenges.
-These bursaries support essential costs like travel, therapy sessions, childcare, and equipment—making a real difference in students’ lives and learning.
+The Music Therapy Charity makes training more accessible through its bursary scheme for Masters students.
+Our funding supports essential costs such as therapy sessions, equipment, childcare, and travel.
+This makes a real difference in students’ lives and learning.

 A supportive singing intervention helped parents bond with their premature babies, leading to ongoing changes in the approach to neonatal care in Wales.